Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Saturation-based BCQ rewriting for the guarded quantification fragments

-if $N^\prime$ is normal, unique, globally linear and globally compatible. \end{framed}
+if $N^\prime$ is normal, unique, globally linear and globally compatible. \end{mdframed}

-The challenge of applying the \textbf{Unsko} rule to a clausal set $N$ is not only about computing a correction conclusion, but to ensure that $N$ is normal, unique, globally linear and globally compatible.
-Given a clausal set~$N$ that is obtained by transforming a set of formulas to a clausal set and then saturating it, the \textbf{Unsko} rule restores first-order quantifications for $N$ by eliminating the Skolem symbols in $N$.
-We refer the reader to~\cite[chapter 5]{E96} and \cite[pages 63--69]{GSS08} for more details of unskolemisation.
+The challenge of applying the \textbf{Unsko} rule to a clausal set $N$ is not only about computing a correct result, but it is about ensuring that $N$ is normal, unique, globally linear and globally compatible.
+Given a clausal set~$N$ that is obtained by saturating a set of clausified formulas, the \textbf{Unsko} rule restores first-order quantifications for $N$ by eliminating the Skolem symbols in $N$.
+We refer the reader to~\cite[chapter 5]{E96} and \cite[pages 63--69]{GSS08} for more details on unskolemisation.